metaplex-foundation/docs/docs/programs/token-metadata/faq.md

 **But Why?** The short answer is: **it enables us to make changes to the Token Metadata program at a much lower cost**.

 Losing the Mint Authority is an irreversible action which means we could never leverage it to migrate NFTs to newer versions.
-For instance, say we wanted to change the way we Original and Printed NFTs are structured and, instead of using Edition accounts, we wanted to leverage tokens.
+For instance, say we wanted to change the way Original and Printed NFTs are structured and, instead of using Edition accounts, we wanted to leverage tokens.
 Without the Mint Authority, migrating NFTs to the new version would simply be impossible.

 **Losing this authority would limit the scope of features and changes we could implement in the future** and that's why we're not setting it to `None`.